Duncan McArthur: Enlisting in the U.S. Army

 He was appointed a brigadier general in the U.S. Army.
 Shortly thereafter he was placed in charge of the Army of the Northwest following Harrison's resignation.

 Duncan McArthur’s raid

 Duncan McArthur conducted a cavalry raid deep into Thames Valley.
-Duncan’s objective was to devastate the settlement’s food supplies which was mainly flour.
-Duncan and 700 riflemen mounted on horses conducted their raid on on October.
+Duncan's objective was to devastate the settlement's food supplies which was mainly flour.
+Duncan and 700 riflemen mounted on horses conducted their raid in October.
 Duncan and his mounted riflemen inflicted massive damage on infrastructure, burned many flour mills, surprised Canadian militia in separate engagements, and took provisions.
-McArthur’s mounted riflemen raided multiple population centers.
-McArthur’s raiders killed 18 Canadian militiamen, wounded 9 militiamen, and captured 126 Canadian militia soldiers.
+McArthur's mounted riflemen raided multiple population centers.
+McArthur's raiders killed 18 Canadian militiamen, wounded 9 militiamen, and captured 126 Canadian militia soldiers.
 McArthur avoided contact with the main British army.
 After completing his raid, McArthur and his mounted riflemen withdrew back to American lines safely.
 The American raiders suffered only 1 killed and 6 wounded.